- 1 Top 7 Best Door Anchors

 - Go to the other side if needed to insert the loop part of the anchor through the gap between the door and the door frame.
 Lock your door after closing it tightly.

-- Open the loop so you can thread your resistance bands or straps through it.
+- Open the loop so you can thread your resistance or exercise bands or straps through it.

 - To make your door anchor last longer, avoid "sawing" motions or pulling your band side to side like a pulley through the loop of the anchor.
 The friction can melt your band and damage the anchor.
 Moreover, don't attach a carabiner, metal loop, or handle directly onto the door anchor's loop for unilateral exercises.
 Instead, insert another strap through which you thread your band or tubing.